Search Results for

 textField.ValueType = FieldValueType.MultipleString;

-Note that picklist and text fields can allow for only a single value or for multiple values, e.g. if a translation unit can be associated with several customers or project ids.
-In the above example we define the fields as multiple.
+Picklist and text fields can allow a single value or multiple values.
+Use multiple values when a translation unit can be associated with several customers or project IDs, as in this example.

 Putting it All Together